 Will this change what I pay for service charges?

 Yes.
-Once the consultation process has completed and we’ve appointed contractors the costs will be included in your 2019/2020 estimate which you'll receive around March 2019.
+Once the consultation process has completed and we’ve appointed contractors the costs will be included in your service charges.

 I’m a leaseholder but others in my block rent their flat.
 Am I paying for their service charge?

 No. The overall cost is split equally between the properties in the block.
 For those who rent, their share for any building works comes out of the rent.
 For services received such as door entry maintenance, testing of fire alarms, both leaseholders and tenants pay their share through the service charge.

 I don’t recognise the services in my block of flats or estate.
 Why are you writing to me?

 We'll send you a letter if we think the works or services we're intending to carry out affect your home.
 Some services may not be as noticeable on a day-to-day basis, for example the checking of fire extinguishers.
 If you feel that you definitely don’t receive any of the services that we're consulting you about, then please make a written observation and we’ll double check our information.

 Can I phone you with my comments/written observations?

 Although our customer service advisors are happy to take your call, they can’t make a written observation on your behalf, so will provide you with the contact information here.
 You can email us on our dedicated consultation address email@example.com or you can post a letter to the Compliance and Investment Manager, settle, Blackhorse Road, Letchworth Garden City, SH6 1HA or visit our reception desk also in Blackhorse Road.
 Please note though, your written observation only counts if it's submitted in response to a Section 20 consultation we've notified you of and you submit your response before the consultation period ends.
 You'll find the dates on the formal letter we send you.